AppQuality/onboarding-script/README.md

 This script is intended to use in a linux environment.
 For Windows users, you need to execute it in a WSL 2 environment.
 Use this guide to setup it

 [Install WSL 2 on Windows](https://learn.microsoft.com/it-it/windows/wsl/install-manual)

+It is also recommended to install the new [Windows Terminal](https://learn.microsoft.com/it-it/windows/terminal/install) if not already installed